foundersandcoders/slack-etiquette/README.md

 ## Contributing

 This is a community resource.
-If you feel there are aspects of these guidelines which should be clarified or modified, please raise an issue to start the discussion at [https://github.com/foundersandcoders/slack-etiquette](/foundersandcoders/slack-etiquette)
+If you feel there are aspects of these guidelines which should be clarified or modified, [please raise an issue to start the discussion](https://github.com/foundersandcoders/slack-etiquette/issues/new).

 ## Getting started